 Olink is a dedicated and diverse group of people, united around a purpose and a set of shared values and we believe that our historical and future success has and will depend on our ability to attract and retain a diverse collective of employees.
-As of May 31, 2021, we had 291 employees, including a commercial team of more than 80 employees and an R&D team of approximately 70 employees.
-As of May 31, 2021, our company has achieved a fairly even gender balance in the company with women representing approximately 58% of total employees.
+As of December 31, 2020, we had 214 employees, including a commercial team of more than 70 employees and an R&D team of more than 50 employees.
+As of December 31, 2020, our company has achieved a fairly even gender balance in the company with women representing 60.4% of total employees.

 We would characterize the Olink employee as a highly skilled, passionate, service-oriented, and purpose driven individual.
-Most of our employees hold an academic degree and we currently have 49 employees with PhD degrees.
+Most of our employees hold an academic degree and we currently have 44 employees with PhD degrees.
 When we recruit new colleagues, we apply a framework to identify people with energy, intelligence and drive.